 Just as the three Magi brought their offerings in celebration of Your birth, we bring You gifts, too: the declaration of our obedience and devotion to You, the quieting of our hearts and spirits, and the joyful overflow of worship and adoration.
 May this preparation night be a holy night as we once again receive and celebrate Your great gift to us this Christmas.
 In Your precious name, Amen.

-A Christmas Eve Prayer to Say with Your Children
+A Children's Christmas Eve Prayer

 Dear God, on this Christmas Eve, we want to think about the real reason for this happy season: Jesus’ birth.
 We’ll give and receive gifts to say how much we love each other, just like the three kings brought gifts to Jesus.
 But instead of thinking about what we might get for Christmas, help us to focus on what we can give to You.
 We want our hearts to be ready so we can truly enjoy celebrating Jesus’ birthday and the peace and joy He came to give us.
 We want to give You a happy heart that wants to obey You, God—one that loves You and others.